-In my previous sermon, we learned 03 principles which David used to defeat Goliath and how those principles can help us to defeat our own Goliaths.
+In my previous sermon, we learned 03 principles that David used to defeat Goliath and how those principles can help us to defeat our own Goliaths.
 Victory over Goliath was a turning point in his life.
-However, while David’s victory was met with the compliments of the majority he couldn’t avoid Saul’s outright hostility.
+However, while this victory was met with the compliments of the majority David couldn’t avoid King Saul’s outright hostility.
 Consequently, David was forced into 08 years of self-exile.
-Tonight we will consider a few implications from this story.
+Tonight we will consider a few implications of this story.
+[Image Credit: Bradley Weber]

 1. No good deed ever goes Unpunished

 (Read 1 Samuel 18:1-30; 19:1-24; 20:1-42)

-A. David became a man loved by Saul’s family, his army and all the people of Israel.
+A. David became a man loved by the King’s family, his army, and the people of Israel.
 Women often sang about their adventures when they danced.

 B. The foolish king however perceived David to be a threat because he outranked him in popularity.

 C. In ministry and life, we will receive compliments as well as criticism.
 The way we choose to respond to these will make the difference.

 2. The end doesn’t justify the Means